different-ai/embedbase/README.md

 - [ ] launch hosted version
 - [ ] ability to use own storage middleware
 - [ ] ability to use own auth middleare
-- [ ] document how to add custom sentry config
+- [x] document how to add custom sentry config
-- [ ] release sync sdk
 - [ ] add natural language search